 The bacterial cell varies greatly in their size.
 An average bacterial cell measures 3µ long and 1µ broad whereas an average spherical cell is 1µ in diameter.
-Average volume of a bacterial cell is 1 cubic micron.
-It has various forms but the abundant three basic forms of bacteria are: Coccus, Bacillus, Spirillum.
+The average volume of a bacterial cell is 1 cubic micron.
+It has various forms but the abundant three basic forms of bacteria are: Coccus, Bacillus, and Spirillum.

-They are straight rod like, which possess rod-like, kidney like or elongated cells.
+They are straight rod-like, which possess rod-like, kidneys or elongated cells.
 They vary greatly in their length and diameter ranging from 0.6µ to 1.2µ long and 0.5µ to 0.7µ wide to 3.8µ long and 1 to 1.2µ wide.

-When treated with antibiotic, attacked by T4 bacteriophage or cold shook they sometime develop soft protoplasmic form, which are known large bodies or L-forms.
-If transferred back to Normal conditions their form also revert back to normal shape.
+When treated with antibiotic, attacked by T4 bacteriophage or cold shook they sometime develop soft protoplasmic forms, which is known as large bodies or L-forms.
+If transferred back to Normal conditions their form also reverts back to normal shape.

 Structure of Bacterial Cell (Bacteria Anatomy)

-The internal structure of bacteria cell contains vacuoles, ribosomes and granules of stored food.
-It also contains granules of glycogen, proteins and fats but lacks an endoplasmic reticulum.
+The internal structure of bacteria cells contains vacuoles, ribosomes, and granules of stored food.
+It also contains granules of glycogen, proteins, and fats but lacks an endoplasmic reticulum.

 Enzymes found in the mitochondria are localized on or near the cell wall.
 Water is an important constituent about 90 % of cell is water.
 The movement of materials in and out of the cell is regulated by a cell membrane.

-Nuclear membrane is not present.
+A nuclear membrane is not present.
 The prokaryotic nuclear region appears as an electron translucent area and can be shown to contain very fine fibrils in the electron microscope.
 These fibrils are molecular strands of DNA.
-The DNA is centrally restricted area of the cell.
-It has been demonstrated for some species of bacteria that the DNA is about 1200 microns long. i.e. more than 500 times long as the bacterial cell that contain it.
-The adjustment is made by supper coiling of single circular chromosome.
+The DNA is a centrally restricted area of the cell.
+It has been demonstrated for some species of bacteria that the DNA is about 1200 microns long. i.e. more than 500 times long as the bacterial cell that contains it.
+The adjustment is made by supper coiling of the single circular chromosome.